What We Do

-In the near term, HVN is committed to feeding veterans across Texas battling hunger by funding a hot meal each day through local and national meal providers.
+In the near term, HVN is committed to feeding veterans across only Texas battling hunger by funding a hot meal each day through local and national meal providers.
 In the long term, we hope to expand our reach to feed struggling veterans in need across America.

 Key criteria for support through HVN partner organizations:

 - U.S. Armed Forces veteran

 - Under the age of 60

 - Demonstrated financial need

 Almost 1.5 million veterans live in poverty in the United States.

 HONOR VETERANS NOW could not achieve our objectives without the partnership of feeding organizations, such as Meals on Wheels.
 Thanks to these alliances, we are strategically positioned to achieve bold, high-impact goals over the next five years as we identify key program priorities and build powerful operational alliances across Texas.
 Other partners include:

 - Interfaith Ministries for Greater Houston